lindsaysteinbach/cssi-prework-jquery-events-cssi-prework-2016/README.md

   // will be run when the document is ready.
 });
 ```
-If you are loading external JavaScript files in header or writing `<script>` tags in the header, you must wrap the document ready function around it.
+If you are loading external JavaScript files in header or writing `<script>` tags in the header, you must wrap the `$(document).ready` function around it.

 ```js
 $(document).ready(function(){